colejarczyk/doc/api/points_transfers.rst

 .. note::

-    Returned pointsTransferId is a uuid of created P2P spend points transfer.
+    Returned pointsTransferId is a UUID of the P2P spend points transfer created.

 Cancel specific points transfer
 -------------------------------

-To cancel specific points transfer you will need to call the ``/api/points/transfer/<transfer>/cancel`` endpoint with the ``POST`` method.
+To cancel specific points transfer you need to call the ``/api/points/transfer/<transfer>/cancel`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^